anipingping/Pewlett-Hackard-Analysis/README.md

 ![Mentorship_Eligibility](https://user-images.githubusercontent.com/106618404/183328896-d11510bb-5267-48eb-a3ef-5e3bf1d9a4ea.PNG)

-3. ### Consider Increasing the Number of Employees Elgibile for Mentorship This report indicates that there are about 1,500 PH employees born during the year 1965.
+3. ### More than enough mentors, not enough proteges This report indicates that there are about 1,500 PH employees born during the year 1965.
 That is only about 3 percent of the number of employees who will soon retire from PH.
 At the Senior Engineer level, the number of employees eligible for mentorship is LESS than 1 percent.
 PH leadership should seriously consider expanding the eligibility pool to include employees born AFTER the year 1965.

-4. ### Incentives for Mentorship Participation & Financial Impacts Caused by the Loss of 55,000+ Employees PH leadership should consider expanding this analysis to include financial information including salares/performance bonuses for employees who choose to enroll in the Mentorship Program.
+4. ### Incentives for Mentorship Participation & Financial Impacts Caused by the Loss of 55,000+ Employees PH leadership should consider expanding this analysis to include financial information including salary increases and/or performance bonuses for employees who choose to enroll in the Mentorship Program.
 PH leadership should also make an effort to link the performance of the 55,000+ senior engineers and senior staff to the profitability of the company.
 What financial impacts will their mass departure have on PH?
 It's easy to speculate that the impact could be severe, but a more detailed and thorough analysis could identify specific impacts.